-The Story of Dr. David Bronner, RSA, Robert Trent Jones Golf Courses
+The story of Dr. David Bronner, RSA, Robert Trent Jones golf courses

 The Trail has enhanced the image of Alabama.
 It has also benefitted the state’s attractiveness for corporate recruitment.
 The economic benefits and prestige that it brings to our state are exponential.

 The courses have made Alabama a tourist destination.
-It brings well-heeled northern golfers to our state for weeklong stays during which they spend untold amounts of money in our hotels and restaurants.
+It brings well-heeled northern golfers to our state for week long stays who spend untold amounts of money in our hotels and restaurants.
 Snowbird golf enthusiasts are locked out of their courses six to seven months of the year.
-They journey to warm climes of the Heart of Dixie to play these world-class courses.
+They journey to warm climes of the Heart of Dixie to play these world class courses.
 They might look at the adjoining hole and see Dr. Bronner playing, chomping on his ever-present cigar.

 RSA resort hotels were developed in affiliation with six of the Golf Trail complexes.
 The Grand Hotel is adjacent to the Lakewood Club in Point Clear.
 The RSA Battle House Renaissance Hotel and Riverview are near Magnolia Grove in Mobile.
 The Marriott at Capitol Hill in Prattville and the Montgomery Renaissance serve Capitol Hill in Prattville.
 The Shoals Marriott in Florence serves the Shoals complex in Sheffield.
 The Marriott Resort at Grand National in Opelika serves the Opelika-Auburn course.